 We accrue our obligation under employee benefit plans and the related costs, net of plan assets.
 The cost of pensions and other post-employment benefits earned by employees is actuarially determined using the projected benefit method pro-rated on service, and management's best estimate of expected plan investment performance, salary escalation, compensation levels at time of retirement, retirement ages, and expected healthcare costs.
 Changes in these assumptions could impact future pension expense.
 For the purpose of calculating the expected return on plan assets, we value assets at fair value.
 We amortize past service costs arising from plan amendments on a straight-line basis over the average remaining service period of employees active at the date of amendment.
 We amortize actuarial gains or losses exceeding 10% of a plan's accumulated benefit obligations or the fair market value of the plan assets at the beginning of the year, over the average remaining service period of active employees.
 We measure plan assets and the accrued benefit obligations at December 31.
-The average remaining service period of active employees covered by the pension plans is 11 years for both 2005 and 2006.
 The average remaining service period of active employees covered by the other post-employment benefits plans is 19 years for both 2005 and 2006.
 Curtailment gains or losses may arise from significant changes to a plan.
 We offset curtailment gains against unrecognized losses and record any excess gains when the curtailment occurs and all curtailment losses in the period in which it is probable that a curtailment will occur.
 We record pension assets as other assets and pension liabilities as accrued pension and post-employment benefits.

-(I) Deferred financing costs:
+(l) Deferred financing costs: